ilyes-ced/simple_ls_and_grep_clones/READme.md

-linux grep, ls, cat, echo simple clones in rust (learning project)
+linux grep, ls simple clones in rust (learning project)

 ### grep:
 - find prompt in several files
-- find prompt in all files in a dir
+- find prompt in all files in a dir  (recursive)
+- displays findings of with each file and each line

 ### ls:
 - get all files and types in current dir (ls)